Adrianbartholome/SecureCV/README.md

 text message to me.
 Press 'Q' to quit the program.

 There are some bugs.
 1) Sometimes the sound plays twice almost simultaneously.
 2) I get an error because the script tries to access the audio output even when it's already initiated.
-3) I can't figure out what exception I need to impliment to avoid script failure in the event that the network is down (error happens because it is trying to reach twilio to send me a message).
+3) I can't figure out what exception I need to implement to avoid script failure in the event that the network is down (error happens because it is trying to reach twilio to send me a message).

 That said, it all works 99% of the time.
 I'll work out the bugs when I have time (HAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHHAHAHAHAHAHAHAHAHAHAHHAHAHAHAH)